Modeling APOKASC-3 red giants: I. The first dredge-up and red giant branch bump: Red giant branch bump

-Specifically, we assign a shift in surface gravity space as a function of mass and metallicity, i.e., $\Delta \log g (M, [{\rm Fe}/{\rm H}])$, and try to maximize the ratio of the second term in Eq.~(\ref{eq:bump_fit}) to the first term, both evaluated at the bump center $c_{\rm b}$, i.e., $(h_{\rm b} / w_{\rm b} \sqrt{2 \pi}) / \exp (k \log c_{\rm b})$.
+Specifically, we assign a shift in surface gravity space as a function of mass and metallicity, i.e., $\Delta \log g (M, [{\rm Fe}/{\rm H}])$, and try to maximize the ratio of the second term in Equation~(\ref{eq:bump_fit}) to the first term, both evaluated at the bump center $c_{\rm b}$, i.e., $(h_{\rm b} / w_{\rm b} \sqrt{2 \pi}) / \exp (k \log c_{\rm b})$.
 Note that a different shift function $\Delta \log g (M, [{\rm Fe}/{\rm H}])$ results in a slightly different sample selection, as $\log g$ cuts at $3.0$ and $2.0$ are applied to shifted $\log g$.
-Fig.~\ref{fig:rgbb_obs} presents the RGBB location derived from this stacking technique.
+Figure~\ref{fig:rgbb_obs} presents the RGBB location derived from this stacking technique.
 After trying various functional forms of this shift, including a linear dependence on mass (blue) or metallicity (orange), a linear dependence on both (green), and a cross term in addition (red), we find that the RGBB location depends on both mass and metallicity, but the marginal benefit of introducing a cross term is limited.
 Therefore, we adopt the green results as our benchmark observational results: $\log g = 2.660418 - 0.183181 (M/{\rm M}_\odot-1) + 0.282392 \,[{\rm Fe}/{\rm H}]$.
+Since the relationship between $\log g$ and $T_{\rm eff}$ can be well approximated by a linear function in the vicinity of the RGBB (see the lower panel of Figure~\ref{fig:selection}), we do not separately address the latter in this context.

-Instead of introducing quadratic or higher-order terms in the above method (which could lead to overfitting), on the right panel of Fig.~\ref{fig:rgbb_obs}, we use {\tt benchmark} predictions as theoretical prior (see Section~\ref{ss:rgbb_base}) for $\Delta \log g (M, [{\rm Fe}/{\rm H}])$.
+Instead of introducing quadratic or higher-order terms in the above method (which could lead to overfitting), on the right panel of Figure~\ref{fig:rgbb_obs}, we use {\tt benchmark} predictions as theoretical prior (see Section~\ref{ss:rgbb_base}) for $\Delta \log g (M, [{\rm Fe}/{\rm H}])$.
 After accounting for mass and metallicity dependence in this way, we see that an additional $\Delta \log g$ term (different colors on the right panel) only makes minor differences.
 We conclude that our theoretical predictions successfully replicate the observed trends in RGBB location, although the zero-point is significantly off.